Emyrk/orax-cli/orax-getting-started.md

 ## Benchmarking a machine

-You can use the following command to test the mining performance of a machine:
+You can use the following command to test the mining performance of a machine and evaluate its nominal hash rate:

 ```bash
 ./orax-cli bench